-How we typically mesh with your university department’s IT group
+How we successfully collaborate with your University’s existing IT Department

 One of my favorite aspects about how West Arete works is our ability to seamlessly dovetail with various university IT groups.
 We take pride in our ability to do so consistently, because every project and every IT group is different.